Lecture

 globalization

-- intensification of socio-economic inequalities
+intensification of

-- rejection of Indian state's position for poor after NEP (1991)
+state's position for poor after NEP (1991)

 NSM's ideas of development

-- non-hegemonic (decentralized decision making)
+(decentralized decision making)

-- pluralistic, feminism, human rights
+feminism, human rights

 NSM features

-- ruling elite (capital, growth...) views such movements as break down at order onset of chaos, anarchy and suppresses them only to provoke them further (e.g. Anna movement)
+onset of chaos, anarchy and suppresses them only to provoke them

-- western influence as a threat on Indian culture
+a threat on Indian culture

 Creative society